“Elizabeth, I hope I am not intruding...” Lady Anne entered her daughter-in-law's study.

 Elizabeth said in a softer voice.
 “Poor thing.
 Did you remember much of your family?”

 “I am afraid not.”

 “Not even some tiny memory?”

 Anna shook her head but then added with a timid voice.
 “Except for a lady's hands, teaching me how to sew the word D correctly.
 The lady has a very caring soft voice.
 Perhaps that is why I enjoy sewing very much.
 It makes me remember her, the past.”
 Darcy's eyes burned into Anna, his mind tried to match her voice to his baby sister.
 But he could not find any similarity.

 “How about the accident?”
 Elizabeth urged.
 “Did you remember how you came to be onboard the ship?”

 Anna shook her head again.
 “Except I remember a man's voice and then there was some loud screeching sound, like a carriage driving too fast on the road and then another woman's voice.
 Or perhaps it was a man.
 Sorry, Mrs. Darcy.
 It was all confused in my head.
 Sister Vanessa told me my head was hurt when I was discovered by Sailor Paddy.”

-“You speak in very good manner, Anna,” Elizabeth continued, noticing Anna having a gentlewoman's accent.
+“You speak in an excellent manner, Anna,” Elizabeth continued, noticing Anna having a gentlewoman's accent.
 “Do you know how to read and write?”

 “Yes, I do, madam.”